movementlabsxyz/MIP/MIP/mip-draft-FFS/README.md

 Second we assume that the Staking contract that validates the proof of super-majority is correct (there are no bugs in the implementation of the contract).
 As a result, when the staking contract verification step is confirmed on L1 (L1-finality), the super-majority proof is verified.

-Combining the two results above we have: confirmation (L1 contract) that 2/3 of validators have attested :white_check_mark: and if more than 2/3 have attested :white_check_mark_ then $B'$ is valid.
+Combining the two results above we have: confirmation (L1 contract) that 2/3 of validators have attested :white_check_mark: and if more than 2/3 have attested :white_check_mark: then $B'$ is valid.
 So overall, if the 2/3 super-majority is verified by the staking contract, $B'$ is valid.

 In the previous design, it takes upto 13 minutes to verify the super-majority proof on Ethereum.
 However, the L2 validators also publish the proofs to DA layer and once the proof is available it cannot be tampered with.